amrcs92/simple-blog-social-network/README.md

 Project Installation:
 ---------------------
+After cloning the project you can use artisan command for migration "php artisan migrate",

+-OR-

-After cloning the project you can use artisan command for migration, or you can import sql file in the root project folder "social_network.sql" in your database then login and then start project
+you can import sql file in the root project folder "social_network.sql" in your database then login and then start project